 Richard.
 By the Port Admiral but she's a tight little craft!
-Come, come, she's not for you, Dick, and yet - she's fit to marry Lord Nelson!
+Come, come, she's not for you, Dick, and yet - she'd been fit to marry Lord Nelson!
 By the flag of old England, I can't look at her unmoved.

 Rose.
-Sir, you are agitated -
+(Aware of his presence.
+She stops) Sir, you are agitated -

 Richard.
 Aye, aye, my lass, well said!
-I am agitated, true enough! - took flat aback, my girl, but 'tis naught - 'Twill pass. (aside) This here heart of mine's a-dictatin' to me like anythink.
+I am agitated, true enough! (hands behind back, rocking backwards and forwards) - took flat aback, my girl, but 'tis naught - 'Twill pass.
+(Rushes forward and large aside to audience) This here heart of mine's a-dictatin' to me like anythink.
 Question is, have I the right to disregard its promptings?